 Yet, even those familiar with Oprah Winfrey’s biography and her massive wealth know little about the challenges Oprah overcame to become one of the best-known women entrepreneurs in the world.

-Her powerful story shows that no matter your circumstances in life, drive, ambition, determination, and talent can lead to a better future.
+Her powerful story and entrepreneurial spirit show that no matter your circumstances in life, drive, ambition, determination, and talent can lead to a better future.
 She would not let her abusers put a cap on who she’d become.
 Throughout her long-lasting career, she has inspired others to do the same, teaching them that they have the power to reject how others see them and change the direction of their lives.

 Learn more about: